HamzMas/HamzMas/README.md

 ## Hi, I'm Hamzah Masud 👋

-I'm a Junior Developer from the UK
+I'm a Software Developer from the UK

-- 🌱 I’m currently learning React

 ---